FTC-23511/docs/src/odometry/OdometryTesting.md

 # Odometry Testing

 ### Procedure:
-- For each Odometry Wheel tested, they will go through the following configurations:
+- Each Odometry Wheel tested will go through the following configurations:
   1. 2-Dead Wheels + [Internal BHI260AP IMU](https://www.revrobotics.com/rev-31-1595/)
   2. 2-Dead Wheels + [External BNO055 IMU](https://www.adafruit.com/product/2472)
   3. 3-Dead Wheels

-- Each configuration will go through a total of three tests (see [programming section](./OdometryTesting.md#software) below for more details)
+- Each configuration will go through a total of three test programs (see [programming section](./OdometryTesting.md#software) below for more details)
+- Each test program will be ran 5 times, and the final data are those 5 values averaged (see [results section](./OdometryTesting.md#results) for more details)

-- Use [RoadRunner V1.0 Quickstart](https://rr.brott.dev/docs/) to tune each configuration
+- The autonomous libUse [RoadRunner V1.0 Quickstart](https://rr.brott.dev/docs/) to tune each configuration
    - Each step in the tuning procedure will be tuned 3 times, and values will be averaged to get a final constant (e.g, `kV`, `kA`, etc.)

 ### Environment: